About our service

 Useful information for students thinking of making an appointment with Deakin's Counselling service - particularly those who have never attended a counselling session before and are unsure what to expect.

 To make an appointment, you can either call Student Life on your campus, or drop into the Student Life office on campus in person.
 Contact details are found on our home page.
 The reception staff will arrange an appointment with a Counsellor for you.

 If you are unable to meet with a Counsellor on campus, a phone appointment can be arranged for you.

 Due to the high demand for counselling by students, appointments may be made up to one week in advance, in peak period there could be a two week wait for an appointment.

 Counselling services are free to students enrolled in a Deakin University Award course with a valid student number.

 Each appointments last about 50 minutes.
 The counsellor will discuss with you at the end of your first appointment what you would like to happen next.
-Some students have a single session, while others may arrange for a number of sessions to address a specific concern.
+Some students have a single session, while others may arrange for a number of sessions to address their concerns.

-Not all issues that students have are appropriate for a university counselling service, so the counsellor will help you find a counsellor or other health professional in your area when required.
+Not all issues that students have are appropriate for a university counselling service, so the counsellor will help you find an external counsellor or other health professional in your area when required.

 Remember, deciding to see a counsellor can be the most difficult step, but in doing so, you have already set the 'wheels of change' in motion.
 All change in your life brings mixed emotions, so do changes through counselling.
 Putting what you think and feel into words for another to hear can be difficult, and you may experience frustration and anxiety as you try out new ways of doing things.
 With effort and the counsellor's support, the changes will often bring relief and a renewed energy for living and learning.